HaxeFoundation/HaxeManual/md/manual/type-system-generic.md

 }
 ```

-It seems unusual to see the explicit type `MyArray<String>` here as we usually let [type inference](type-system-type-inference.md) deal with this, but here it is indeed required.
+It seems unusual to see the explicit type `MyArray<String>` here as we usually let [type inference](type-system-type-inference.md) deal with this.
+Nonetheless, it is indeed required in this case.
 The compiler has to know the exact type of a generic class upon construction.
 The Javascript output shows the result:

 ```haxe
 (function () { "use strict";